EricHo1997/SIT305-Tower-Defense/README.md

   Sourcetree - commit project to Github.

 ## Contributing
-  Please read changelog.md : https://github.com/EricHo1997/SIT305-Tower-Defense/blob/master/changelog.mdfor details on our code of conduct, and the process for submitting pull requests to us.
+  Please read changelog.md : https://github.com/EricHo1997/SIT305-Tower-Defense/blob/master/changelog.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
  - See the tags on this repository : https://github.com/EricHo1997/SIT305-Tower-Defense.git.